fprime-community/fprime-tutorial-hello-world/docs/NewProject.md

 fprime-util build -j4
 ```

 > `fprime-util generate` sets up the build environment for a project/deployment.
 It only needs to be done once.
-At the
-> end of this tutorial, a new deployment will be created and `fprime-util generate` will also be used then.

 ## Conclusion